proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 Before buying a token on a DEX, we should check if the token is actually safe to trade.
 This safeness has nothing to do with the price, as the price is very volatile anyway.
-The smart contract may prevent us from selling the token after buying it.
+The danger is that the smart contract (the code behind the token) may prevent us from selling the token after buying it.
 It can do it in multiple ways.
-To avoid this to happen with us, before buying the coin/token, we should use checkers.
+To avoid this to happen with us, before buying the coin/token, we should use honeypot checkers.
 I use these:
  - https://apespace.io/honeypot
  - https://www.coinscan.com/honeypot-detector (note that I think it wrongly tells the "Contract Renounced" because it shows "No" even for well-known and safe coins)